How are Funders Helping in the Health Crisis?

 Registered charity number: (various)

 The Sainsbury Family Trusts fund a wide range of causes through multiple Trusts such as The Linbury Trust, The Gatsby Charitable Foundation and The Jerusalem Trust.
 The Trust Family is offering a strong message of reassurance and has signed the London Funders agreement assuring grant holders it will be flexible.
 It does not expect grantees to explain cancellations or postponements now but is happy to talk about any concerns charities may have.
-It has signed the London Funders statement of support.
 Please let them know by email how they can help.
 Find out more here.